Origo

 Origin and Artistic Position

-Origo marks the inner point of departure of Bernd Weingart’s artistic practice: the moment in which the visible world is not merely observed, but comes into appearance itself-as a resonant field of light, time, and atmosphere.
+Origo marks the inner point of departure of Bernd Weingart’s artistic practice: the moment in which the visible world is not merely observed, but comes into appearance itself—as a resonant field of light, time, and atmosphere.
 Across all series, the work revolves around a central question: when does the act of seeing allow the world to assume a new form?
 Here, the theoretical, aesthetic, and poetic foundations of the work condense into a coherent position that understands appearance not as representation, but as a relational event.
-The fleeting multiplicity of the moment asks to be perceived, felt, and experienced as a signature of the present.
+The fleeting multiplicity of the moment becomes perceptible and tangible as a signature of the present.

 Origo brings together the aesthetic and conceptual principles underlying Weingart’s work.
 At its core are light, time, and atmosphere as conditions of a mode of seeing in which appearance becomes relation.